Agnes Vernon: Filmography

-This list is the selected filmography of Agnes (Brownie) Vernon.
+This list is the filmography of Agnes (Brownie) Vernon.
 Vernon first appeared on the silver screen as an uncredited extra in March 1913.
 Her uncredited appearances are not chronicled in this filmography.
 All appearances in Universal short films were verified using The Braff silent short film working papers (1903-1929), The Universal Silents (1912-1929), American Film Personnel and Company Credits, 1908 - 1920 and the Internet Archive.
 All Universal feature products and non-Universal films are verified using the American Film Institute website or Internet Archive.